I don’t know what it is about this year.

 Anyway, in my last post I shared with you about organizing your refrigerator and today I want to share with you how to organize your pantry.

-When I work in families homes, the most stressful zone of a kitchen seems to always be the pantry.
+When I work in family homes, the most stressful zone of a kitchen seems to always be the pantry.

 Especially for people that have deep pantries because things get lost in the back.